Oculolinctus (Eyeball Licking)

 - 06Snopes — Japanese Eyeball-Licking Craze (rated Fake)Fact-check rating the 2013 eyeball-licking trend 'Fake' and tracing it to a single unverified source.

-- 07LICK THIS! — Number 1 Shimbun (FCCJ), Mark SchreiberJournalist Mark Schreiber's debunking: the story originated on Bucchi News (7 June 2013) from a single anonymous teacher and had the trappings of an urban legend.
+- 07LICK THIS! — Number 1 Shimbun (FCCJ), Mark SchreiberJournalist Mark Schreiber's debunking: the story originated on Bucchi News (7 June 2013) from a single anonymous teacher and had 'all the trappings of an urban legend'.

-- 08Guardian withdraws Japanese eyeball-licking story — Press GazetteDocuments the Guardian's August 2013 retraction (readers' editor Chris Elliott) while the tale stayed live on tabloid sites.
+- 08Guardian withdraws Japanese eyeball-licking story — Press GazetteDocuments the Guardian's August 2013 retraction (readers' editor Chris Elliott, who said the paper 'fell into the trap') while the tale stayed live on tabloid sites.

 - 09That Whole Japanese Eyeball Licking Thing Never Really Happened — SmithsonianSummarises that the 2013 eyeball-licking craze was fabricated.